robotics-crash-course/rccdocs.github.io/pages/micropython_guides/1-funwithREPL.md

 Make sure to save the new file!

-Inside the file, let's make a bunch of variables and print statements~
+Inside the file, let's make a bunch of variables and print statements:
 ```python
 x = 5
 y = 42